A Well-Lived Life 2 - Book 4 - Elyse

 “He’s integral to our parish and one of our earliest members.”

 ‘Integral’.
 Given what I knew about the parish, that surely meant he was one of the biggest givers and that Father Basil had to tread carefully with him.
 Given that they were a poor parish, that meant the giving was likely a significant portion of their budget.
-They were wanting to buy a new building to replace the very small building they were in, and I’d heard this guy talking about how he could hold the note, which I thought was a bad idea as well.
+They wanted to buy a new building to replace the very small building they were in, and I’d heard this guy talking about how he could hold the note, which I thought was a bad idea as well.
 But it wasn’t really my business.

 The waitress took our orders and handed them in to the kitchen.